json-everything/json-everything-docs/_docs/more/json-more.md

 }
 ```

 It also supports `[Flags]` enums by encoding the base values into an array.
-It does not support composite values.
+Composite values will be serialized into an array of their respective components.

 ```c#
 [Flags]